SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files.
-For example, if we want to check sites/site by a keyword database, we will specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files, for example, we want to check sites/a site against a keyword database, we will specify several main queries:

 ria.ru